 Travel Information Nepal

-Travelers should bring prescribed medicine.
-Common medicine for stomach problems, headache, and malaria is available in Kathmandu but may still bring them.
-Medicine is usually not available in remote areas.
-So necessary medicine is advisable to carry with you.
-Before going to Nepal, it is advised to get injection against typhoid, meningitis and hepatitis.
-Malaria is not a problem in the higher area of Nepal, but can be found at the lower.
+Travelers should bring their own prescribed medicine.
+Common medicines are easily available but still may bring your own.
+Some medicines are usually not available in remote areas.
+So bring the necessary medicines along with you.
+It is highly advised to get an injection against typhoid, meningitis, and hepatitis before getting into Nepal.
+Malaria is not a problem in the higher area of Nepal but can be found at the lower altitudes.
 Please consult your doctor for more information.

 Altitude problem: Often known as acute mountain sickness, is particularly a matter of important medical consideration while trekking the Himalayas.
 Altitude sickness means the effect of altitude on those who ascend too rapidly to elevations above 3000 meters.
-Symptoms like headache, nausea, shortness of breath; fatigue etc can be encountered as initials of the sickness.
-The major information source on prevention and treatment of the sickness can be obtained from following links or consult your doctor.
+Symptoms like headache, nausea, shortness of breath, fatigue, etc. can be encountered as initials of the sickness.
+The major information source on prevention and treatment of the sickness can be obtained from the following links or consult your doctor.

 Visit this site for helpful Medical advice in visiting Nepal http://www.ciwec-clinic.com/

-It is difficult to generalize the climate and best time to visit Nepal due to altitude variation.
-In the main October-November is the start of the dry season and is in many ways the best time of year: the weather is balmy, the air is clean, visibility is perfect and the country is lush following the monsoon.
-February-April, the tail end of the dry season, is the second-best period: visibility is not so good because of dust, but the weather is warm and many of Nepal’s wonderful wild flowers are in bloom.
-In December and January the climate and visibility are good but it can be chilly and discouraged from trekking.
-The rest of the year is fairly unpleasant for traveling: May and early June are generally too hot and dusty for comfort, and the monsoon from mid-June to September obscures the mountains in cloud and turns trails and roads to mud.
+The best time to visit Nepal is the Spring and the Fall.
+Late February to May is the end of the dry season and is the best season to travel in Nepal.
+Visibility is not that good but the weather is warm, and many of wildflowers are in bloom.
+During October-November, the weather is balmy, the air is clean, visibility is perfect, and the country is lush following the monsoon.
+This is the best season for trekking and mountain expeditions.
+In December and January, the climate and visibility are good but it can be chilly and discourage from trekking.
+The rest of the year is fairly unpleasant for traveling: June and early September are generally too hot and dusty for comfort, and the monsoon from mid-June to September obscures the mountains in clouds and turns the trails and roads to mud.

-Major International currencies such as the US dollar and pounds sterling are readily accepted, and the Indian rupee is also considered a ‘hard’ currency.
-If you’re trekking, take enough small-denomination cash with you to last the whole trek.
+Major International currencies such as the US dollar, pounds sterling, Euro, Swiss Frank, Australian dollar are readily accepted.
+If you’re trekking, take enough small-denomination cash in local currency with you to last the whole trek.

 Book & Readings:

-There are plenty of books to read for Nepal..for the recommended list click here.
+There are plenty of books to read in Nepal.
+For the recommended list click here.

-Tipping is becoming fairly common in upmarket restaurants in Kathmandu, so leave around 10% of the bill if service was good.
-There’s no need to tip in cheaper establishments or to tip taxi drivers.
-Porters on treks, however, should be tipped around Rs 100 per day.
+Tipping is becoming fairly common in upmarket restaurants in Nepal, so leave around 10% of the bill if service was good.
+There’s no need to tip in cheaper establishments or taxi drivers.
+Guides and Porters on treks, however, should be tipped around 10-15 dollars per day.
 Bargaining is commonplace in markets and tourist shops, but treat it as a form of polite social discourse rather than a matter of life and death.

 Visiting a Temple

-Always walk clockwise around Buddhist stupas, chortens or mani walls.
-Always remove your shoes before entering a Buddhist or Hindu temple or sanctuary.
+Always walk clockwise around Buddhist stupas, chortens, and mani walls.
+Remove your shoes before entering a Buddhist or Hindu temple or sanctuary.
 You may also have to remove any items made from leather, such as belts and bags.
-Many Hindu temples do not permit westerners to enter.
+Most of the Hindu temples do not permit westerner to enter.

 Visiting a Nepali Home

-In a Nepali home the kitchen is off limits to guests.
+In a Nepali home, the kitchen is off-limits to guests.
 Avoid polluting food by inadvertently touching it or bringing it into contact with a used plate or utensil.
-Using you own fork or spoon to serve out more food will do this.
-Putting your used plate on a buffet table risks making the food still on the table jutho or polluted.
-Notice how Nepalese drink from cup or water vessel without letting it touch their lips.
+Using a fork or spoon to serve out more food will do this.
+Putting your used plate on a buffet table risks making the food still on table polluted.
+Notice how Nepalese drink from a cup or water vessel without letting it touch their lips.

-Do not intrude with a camera, unless it is clearly OK with the people you are photographing.
-Ask before a temple compound whether it is permissible to enter and take photographs.
+Do not intrude with a camera, unless it is OK with the people you are photographing.
+Ask before a temple or a monastery compound whether it is permissible to enter and take photographs.

-It’s quite easy to get by with English in Nepal; with those you have to deal with in Katmandu & Pokhara valley Along the main trekking trails, particularly the Annapurna Circuit, English is widely understood.
-However, Nepali on the other hand is fairly easy language and useful to come in contact with the local.
+It’s quite easy to get by with English in Nepal; with those, you have to deal with in Kathmandu & Pokhara valley.
+Along the main trekking trails, particularly the Annapurna Circuit, and the Everest region, English is widely understood.
+However, Nepali on the other hand is a fairly easy language and useful to come in contact with the locals.
 Nepali is closely related to Hindi and, like Hindi, is a member of the Indo-European group of languages.

 Although Nepali is the national language of Nepal and is the linking language between all the country’s ethnic groups there are many other languages spoken.
-The Newars of the Kathmandu Valley, for example, speak Newari and there are other languages spoken by the Tamangs, Sherpas, Rais, Limbus, Magars, Gurungs and other groups.
-In the Terai, bordering India, Hindi and Maithali, another Indian language of their region, are often spoken.
-The magic word Namaste -translated it means I salute the god in you, but it is used as an everyday greeting encompassing everything from Hello to How are you? and even ‘see you again soon’.
-Properly used it should be accompanied with the hands held in a prayer like position, the Nepali gesture which is the equivalent of westerners shaking hands.
+The Newars of the Kathmandu Valley, for example, speak Newari, and there are other languages spoken by the Tamangs, Sherpas, Rais, Limbus, Magars, Gurungs, and other groups.
+In the Terai, bordering India, Hindi, and Maithali, another Indian language of their region, are often spoken.
+The magic word Namaste -translated it means I salute the god in you, but it is used as an everyday greeting encompassing everything from Hello to How are you? and even ‘see you again soon.
+Properly used it should be accompanied with the hands held in a prayer-like position, the Nepali gesture equivalent to westerners shaking hands.